shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 ## Adding Sudo Contract

 So I have already done the work for you to create the `sudo-contract` wrapper module.
 Now I want to share with you some of the nuances of adding it to your smart contract enabled runtime.
+If you want to add the `sudo-contract` module to your runtime, you should follow the [README](https://github.com/shawntabrizi/sudo-contract) included with the module.

 ### Substrate Dependencies